LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Run Time Comparison

-Dyson utilizes a larger battery (3600 vs. 2300 mAh), but the run time variance with the cleaning nozzle isn’t much (46 vs. 43 mins).
+Dyson uses a larger battery (3600 vs. 2300 mAh), but the runtime difference with the cleaning nozzle isn’t much (46 vs. 43 mins).

-Add that LG has two batteries, giving it the edge over the V10 since consumers can’t remove its battery easily without tools.
+Add that LG has two batteries, giving it the edge over the V10, since consumers can’t remove its battery easily without tools.

-Another plus for LG is its long run time in the max setting (15 vs. 5 mins), so it deep cleans carpets for longer stretches.
+Another plus for LG is its long run time in the max setting (15 vs. 5 minutes), so it deep cleans carpets for longer stretches.

 Airflow Comparison